 Learning & Technology Innovation

-Students are engaged in learning and understanding how to use technology in both effective and secure ways, especially given the ever-changing global digital environment in which we live.
+Technology is integrated throughout CSN and visible when stepping inside classrooms, the Gupta STEM Learning Center, Innovation Lab, 3D Print Lab, Maker Space, and iMac Computer Labs outfitted with state-of-the-art wireless capability, Smart Boards, Apple TVs, and Cisco hardware and software.
+Students are engaged in learning and understanding how to use technology in effective, responsible and secure ways, especially given the ever-changing digital environment in which we live.

 Faculty members are committed to best practices by infusing technology in classroom to support curricular instructional activities.
 Students are instructed to expand their information literacy skills while creating projects, conducting research, developing innovative ideas, sharing content and organizing information.
 From grades PreK through 4, we provide a 1:1 iPad program, and from grades 5 through 12 we have a BYOD initiative with device guidelines.